rackerlabs/rackspace-how-to/content/rackspace-cdn/use-cdn-access-control-to-allow-your-origin.md

   schemes, and ensure that you URL encode them.
 This parameter is case sensitive.

-Next, use the following cURL command to retrieve the headers and verify that the `X-Container-Meta-Access-Control-Allow-Origin` header that you just added
+Next, use the following cURL request to retrieve the headers and verify that the `X-Container-Meta-Access-Control-Allow-Origin` header that you just added
 appears: